sofiadonnecke/gifmaker/README.md

 conda env create -f environment.yml
 ```
 This creates a new conda environment called `gifmaker` and install the necessary packages.
 If you would like to change the name, change the first line in the file environment.yml.
+To activate and deactivate your virtual environment use `conda activate gifmaker` and `conda deactivate`.

 ### B) Using Anaconda Navigator
 Open Anaconda Navigator and click on Environments on the left panel.